Gaurav-2001/LW-Summer-Task-01/Readme.md

  ### Task Description

-♦ Pull the Docker container image of CentOS image from DockerHub <\br>
+♦ Pull the Docker container image of CentOS image from DockerHub </br>
-♦ create a new container <\br>
+♦ Create a new container </br>
-♦ Install the Python software on the top of docker container <\br>
+♦ Install the Python software on the top of docker container </br>
-♦ In Container you need to copy/create machine learning model which you  have created in jupyter notebook <\br>
+♦ In Container you need to copy/create machine learning model which you  have created in jupyter notebook </br>

 > Step 1: